lingui/js-lingui/docs/ref/conf.rst

 IDs are used by default.
 However, it's still possible to override message ID by providing custom translation.

-The difference between :conf:`fallbackLocale` and :conf:`sourceLocale` is that :conf:`fallbackLocale` is used in translation, while :conf:`sourceLocale` is used for the message ID.
+The difference between :conf:`fallbackLocales` and :conf:`sourceLocale` is that :conf:`fallbackLocales` is used in translation, while :conf:`sourceLocale` is used for the message ID.